Search This Blog

 Despite the legendary pieces of music, the band members began having issues that were made public.
 A European tour in early 1967 went south due to infighting, a loss of musicians who weren't allowed to be on stage due to union issues, and an overall lack of interest from a European audience.

-They returned to the United States and, at the last minute, pulled out of Monterey Pop Festival on June 17, 1967.
+They returned to the United States and, at the last minute, pulled out of the Monterey Pop Festival on June 17, 1967.
 The true story about why they pulled out of the Festival will likely never be known.
 Still, the prevailing theory among fans and music historians was that the band didn't think they belonged with the other musical acts and simply didn't want to be there.
 With acts like The Who, Janis Joplin, Grateful Dead, or Jimi Hendrix, the Beach Boys just didn't seem to fit in.

 Band publicist Derek Taylor recalled, "They were certainly very heavily criticized at the time for their cancellation [at Monterey].
 It seemed, in a way, rather like an admission of defeat."

 In an interview with The Honolulu Advertiser, Wilson said, "I think the rock n' roll – the pop scene – is happening.
 It's great.
-But I think basically the Beach Boys are squares.
+But I think, basically, the Beach Boys are squares.
 We're not happening – but we've been so lucky in the past, it doesn't hurt now.
 We get enjoyment from our recordings. ...
 I'd say we have between three and five years more of Beach Boy-ing to go."

 In a 1968 interview, Dennis Wilson commented his band had become "very paranoid about the possibility of losing our public.
 We were getting loaded, taking acid, and we made a whole album which we scrapped.
 Instead, we went to Hawaii and rested up."
 He also suggested the pair of concerts in Hawaii was the band's attempt to "make-good" for the band's failure to appear at the Monterey Pop Festival.